winitzki/scall/tutorial/programming_dhall.md

 Dhall's empty record type `{}` is a unit type.
 The type `{}` has only one value, written as `{=}`.
-This denotes a record with no fields or values.
+This syntax denotes a record with no fields or values.

 Another way of defining a unit type is via a union type with a single constructor, for example: `< One >` (or with any other name instead of "One").
 The type `< One >` has a single distinct value, denoted in Dhall by `< One >.One`.
-In this way, one can define unit types with different names.
+In this way, one can define unit types with different names, when convenient.

 Another equivalent definition of a unit type is via the following function type:
 ```dhall
 let UnitId = ∀(A : Type) → A → A
 ```
-The only possible function of that type is the "polymorphic identity function":
+The only possible function of that type is the **polymorphic identity function**:
 ```dhall
 let identity : UnitId = λ(A : Type) → λ(x : A) → x
 ```
 There is no other, inequivalent Dhall code that could implement a different function of that type.
 (This is a consequence of parametricity.)
 So, the type `UnitId` is a unit type because it has only one distinct value.

+The unit type is denoted by `()` in Haskell, by `Unit` in Scala, by `unit` in OCaml, and [similarly in other languages](https://en.wikipedia.org/wiki/Unit_type).

 ### Type constructors